 Their practitioners’ habits of anti-thought, gross simplification and rote repetition may be passively neutral or actively vicious, depending on the prevalence of ignorance and misery under their influence.
 Each new weapon dogma tries to become something more cruel, arbitrary and prejudicial than its competitors.
 It becomes deaf to its hypocrisy and immune to improvement.
 Its zealots merit contempt, disbelief, ridicule and pity in proportion to their fervor, numbers, political clout and firepower.
 Any religion that condones mass violence, automatically invalidates itself and its gullible adherents.

-The best religious rituals and formulae would amplify our unique perception of sacred wonder without harming it.
-What we truly seek is a search for times past, a remembrance of sacred wonders from which we have disinherited our souls.
-What we really crave is an elder awareness more profound than younger, more ceremonial dogma.
+The best religious rituals and formulae would amplify our unique perception of sacred wonder without doing it any harm.
+What we truly seek is a quest for times past, a remembrance of the sacred wonder from which we have disinherited our souls.
+What we really crave is an ancient awareness more profound than younger, merely ceremonious dogma.
 We require its complement, its fructifier and validator: an ancient, more profound awareness.

-In the meantime, everyone should be free to witness to God or not, wear and display religious symbols or reject them, neither be forbidden nor required to do so, as long as it is done with reverence in private, with respect for the beliefs of others in public settings, and quietly, without menace.
-This could only happen without resentment on PeaceWorld, where every peace religion would be equally sacred and where worldly ones would no longer subsist.
+In the meantime, everyone should be free to witness to their God or not, wear and display religious symbols or reject them, neither be forbidden nor required to do so, as long as it is done with reverence in private, with respect for the beliefs of others in public settings, and quietly, without menace.
+This could only happen without resentment and violent payback in one place: PeaceWorld, where peace religion would be sacred in each of its manifestations and worldly ones would no longer subsist.